What is the Public Participation Network?

 Tipperary Public Participation Network (PPN) is a network of organisations from the community & voluntary, social inclusion and environmental sectors in Tipperary.

 Tipperary PPN is a ‘flat structure’ meaning that all members are equal and have an equal say in the running of their network.
 In order to enable this to happen the PPN ‘Secretariat‘ and team run large events, with consultations beforehand on important decisions to be made.
 This is normally done by voting at Full Member Events, also known as ‘Plenaries’.
-To find out when the next Plenary event is on check the newsletter regularly or check our Calendar of Events.
+To find out when the next Plenary event is on check the newsletter regularly.

 10 great benefits of joining Tipperary PPN are: